albacoretuna/play/README.md

 # play
-A cheat sheet and playground for JavaScript
+A cheat sheet and playground for JavaScript, aimed at beginner JavaScripters.

 http://omidfi.github.io/play/